 Based In: Patagonia, Argentina

-Austrian by birth and Patagonian by adoption was brought to Argentina, at the age of 3, by his parents who had felt at close range of the ravages of the war in Europe.
+Austrian by birth and Patagonian by adoption, was brought to Argentina at age three by his parents, who had felt the ravages of the war in Europe at close range.

 Three generations were dedicated to Fine Art.
-In the beginning, it was Konstanino Miciu, who graduated many years earlier from the Vienna Art School and came to Argentina with his wife and two sons, Demetrio and Georg.
-His two sons followed his steps, but it was Georg who became the best-known artist in Argentina and abroad, with his remarkable skill in the use of the palette knife.
+In the beginning, Konstanino Miciu graduated many years earlier from the Vienna Art School and came to Argentina with his wife and two sons, Demetrio and Georg.
+His two sons followed in his steps, but Georg became the best-known artist in Argentina and abroad with his remarkable skill in using the palette knife.

 Returning to Argentina, they settled in the Sierras of Córdoba.
-In 1990, Miciú worked with his friend and collaborator Jorge Bonzano to open "Sala de Georg" in Villa Giardino.
-They then moved to San Martin de los Andes.
-His work has since rotated around exhibitions in Rosario, Córdoba, Buenos Aires, Bariloche, Mar del Plata, and abroad in Granada, Almeria, and in San Francisco and Montecito in California- over 300 individual exhibitions.
+Then, in 1990, Miciú worked with his friend and collaborator Jorge Bonzano to open "Sala de Georg" in Villa Giardino.
+They then moved to San Martin de Los Andes.
+His work has since rotated around exhibitions in Rosario, Córdoba, Buenos Aires, Bariloche, Mar del Plata, and abroad in Granada, Almeria, San Francisco, and Montecito in California- over 300 individual exhibitions.

-In 2006, Jorge Bonzano co-worked again to start the construction of the museum "Georg Collection" in San Martin de los Andes.
-This building has became a must-go place to visit if you are in region.
+In 2006, Jorge Bonzano co-worked again to start constructing the "Georg Collection" museum in San Martin de Los Andes.
+This building has become a must-go place if you are in the region.